discourse/discourse/README.md

 ## The Discourse Team

 The original Discourse code contributors can be found in [**AUTHORS.MD**](https://github.com/discourse/discourse/blob/master/docs/AUTHORS.md).
-For a complete list of the many individuals that contributed to the design and implementation of Discourse, please refer to [the official Discourse website](http://www.discourse.org).
+For a complete list of the many individuals that contributed to the design and implementation of Discourse, please refer to [the official Discourse blog](http://blog.discourse.org/2013/02/the-discourse-team/) and [GitHub's list of contributors](https://github.com/discourse/discourse/contributors).

 ## Copyright / License